Yinghao-Pan/reinforcedPred/cran-comments.md

 There was 1 NOTE:

-* This is a new submission.
+* Days since last update: 5

 ## Downstream dependencies